Gender representation in video games: Prevalence

-Playable female characters were found to appear less frequently than male characters in reviews for popular games in a 2006 study from Virginia Polytechnic Institute and State University.
-A 2007 study by Melinda C. R. Burgess et al. found that men are featured much more often than women on the covers of console video games.
+A 2006 study from Virginia Polytechnic Institute and State University found playable female characters appear less frequently than males in reviews of popular games.
+A 2007 study by Melinda C. R. Burgess et al. found men are featured much more often than women on console video game covers.

-In a sample of 669 action, shooter, and role-playing games selected by EEDAR in 2012, 300 (45%) provided the option of playing as a female, but only 24 (4%) had an exclusively female protagonist.
+In a 2012 sample of 669 action, shooter, and role-playing games selected by EEDAR, 300 (45%) provided the option to play as a female, but only 24 (4%) had an exclusively female protagonist.
 EEDAR found in 2010 that 10% of games had a protagonist with an indiscernible gender.
-Downs and Smith (2010) analyzed the top 20 bestselling games in the US in 2003, finding that only 14% of characters were female.
+Downs and Smith (2010) analyzed the top 20 best selling US games in 2003, finding only 14% of characters were female.

-According to Madeline Messer writing in The Washington Post in 2015, among the top 50 endless running games for mobile devices, 98% of those with gender-identifiable characters featured male protagonists, of which 90% were free to play.
-As many as 46% of these games offered female characters, and only 15% offered them for free.
-Playing as a girl required, on average, an additional purchase of $7.53, much more than the games themselves cost.
+According to Madeline Messer in The Washington Post in 2015, among the top 50 endless running mobile games, 98% of those with gender-identifiable characters featured male protagonists, 90% of which were free to play.
+46% offered female characters, and only 15% for free.
+Playing as a girl required, on average, an additional $7.53 purchase, much more than the games themselves cost.